jason137/gads_26/lec13/perf.md

 require little evidence for positive prediction, and these occur in the bottom-left corner of ROC space.

-Besides allowing us to account separately for tpr and fpr, ROC curves also have the property that they are insensitive to the class distribution, meaning class imbalance does not affect the analysis.
-The class distribution is contained in the confusion matrix as the ratio of columns
+The main strength of ROC curves is their ability to graphically depict the tradeoff between true positives and false positives.
+In addition to this, ROC curves also have the property that they are invariant to changes in the class distribution.
+As a result, class imbalance does not affect ROC analysis.
+This can be seen from the fact that the class distribution is encoded in the ratio of the columns in the confusion matrix (actual positives / actual negatives), and ROC analysis uses only within-column ratios, so any changes in class distribution cancel each other.

-- roc insensitive to class distr
-- auc
-- can be extended to multi-class case
+## area under the ROC curve

+ROC curves are useful as graphical representations of tpr/fpr tradeoff, but in order to evaluate models in practice we frequently want to represent expected performance as a scalar value, eg one that can be produced and compared as the output of a cross-validation routine.

+We can use the area under the ROC curve (frequently called the **AUC**) to achieve this.
+Since the AUC measures a fraction of the unit square, it will always be between 0 and 1.
+And since we expect valid ROC curves to occur in only half of this region, we similarly expect valid AUC values to range from 0.5 to 1.

+The AUC is an average of an ROC curve that's meant to give a 1-dimensional view of expected performance by averaging over all possible thresholds.
+It can be interpreted as the probability that the classifier ranks a randomly chosen positive record higher than a randomly chosen negative record.
+Note that AUC gives a useful way to compare models using cross-validation, but implementing a model for prediction in practice still requires a choice of threshold.

 ## precision vs recall

-The intuitive meaning of these terms can be seen in the following diagram:
+The concepts of **precision** and **recall** come from the field of information retrieval, and their formal definitions are sometimes still given in this language (involving selected documents, relevant documents, etc).
+These metrics are related to (and frequently confused with) the concepts of tpr and fpr, and like their relatives they too can be derived from the confusion matrix.

+It helps to use the information retrieval framework to think about these concepts, which the following diagram illustrates:

 <p align="center">
 <img src="../images/prec_recall.png">